Nikolas-Charalambidis/interview-payment-tracker/README.md

     java -jar interview-payment-tracker.jar

-The integer parameter is optional and already discussed:
+The integer parameter is optional, used for the recurring notification period and already discussed:

     java -jar interview-payment-tracker.jar 10